 Although sustainable business and eco-friendly hotels are still a relatively new concept in Croatia, there is a handful of quality accommodation in Dubrovnik has been awarded and recognized for their efforts to stay green.

 At the top of this list is Valamar Dubrovnik President Hotel.
 Located on the Babin Kuk Peninsula, this hotel is a mere one-minute walk from one of the best beaches in Dubrovnik and has stunning views of the Elaphiti Islands from all room terraces and balconies.

-And being certified one of the top eco-friendly accommodation in Dubrovnik means you can feel good about your stay there.
+And being certified as one of the top eco-friendly accommodations in Dubrovnik means you can feel good about your stay there.

 Royal Princess Hotel

 Also, near the top of the list of green accommodation in Dubrovnik is the Royal Princess Hotel located right next to the sea in Lapad.
 Surrounded by pine forest, this hotel hosts incredible sea views and is still only minutes away from the beach.